 A lot of people think ‘Brogues’ are a type of shoe, but that’s not really accurate.
 Any shoe can have brogueing.
 It just refers to the pattern of decorative perforations in the leather.
 The original purpose of brogueing was to allow water to run out of shoes in wet weather (FYI: we recommend not wearing your brogues in swamps, marshes or under the sea).
 You usually see brogueing on Oxfords and Derbys, but some ankle boots and dress boots have it too.
 ‘Full Brogues’ are also known as ‘Wing Tips’ (note the distinctive swooping wing shapes on the toe).
 All you need to know about brogueing is that it’s down to personal taste.
 Men’s dress shoes don’t need brogueing, but some guys do prefer it.
 The only real exception is black tie—stick to simple black patent leather shoes here, no flashy details.

 Caring for dress shoes

 Men’s dress shoes are obviously on the pricy side when it comes to footwear, so you really want to protect that investment.
 We’ve written a general guide to shoe care, but there are a few extra things to keep in mind with dress shoes.
 First, buy a pair of cedar-wood shoe trees.
 They’ll help your shoes keep their shape year after year.
 Next, don’t wear your dress shoes back-to-back, day after day.
 The leather really needs time to rest and relax.
-You should also clean and treat your dress shoes after every wear (some shoe cleaning wipes and protective leather spray are a good place to start).
+You should also clean and treat your dress shoes after every wear (protective leather spray is a good place to start).
 Lastly, store your dress shoes in their original shoe bag, if possible, and out of direct sunlight.
 Look after your shoes and they’ll look after you, that’s our motto.